-- Discuss the origin and evolution of the hospitably Industry with special reference to the International context. - Twentieth Century in the Hospitality Industry was the age of the prosperity" comment - Discuss the relative impacts of technology and the latest developments in the hospitality Industry
+- Q1.
+Discuss the origin and evolution of the hospitably Industry with special reference to International context. - Q2.
+Twentieth Century in the Hospitality Industry was age of the prosperity" comment - Q3.
+Discuss the relative impacts of technology and latest developments in hospitality Industry